lewagon/dotfiles/03-AR-Database/03-ActiveRecord-Basics/03-Models/README.md

 ruby app.rb
 ```

 Open the `app/controllers/posts_controller.rb` and implement the methods.
 Remember - do **not** write SQL.
-Just use ActiveRecord methods with your class model.
+Just use Active Record methods with your class model.
 There's no `rake` to test this second part of the exercise, so you'll have to test your app
 by launching it in the terminal.